wix-incubator/react-native-wordpress-editor/README.md

 React Native Wrapper for [WordPress Rich Text Editor](https://github.com/wordpress-mobile/WordPress-Editor-iOS).
 The WordPress-Editor is the text editor used in the official WordPress mobile [apps](https://github.com/wordpress-mobile) to create and edit pages & posts.
 In short it's a simple, straightforward way to visually edit HTML.

-> Current experimental implementation is for iOS only.

 <br>
 <p align="left">
   <img src="http://i.imgur.com/nFDjKO5.png" width="350"/>